Mitigating bias in charging decisions with automated race redaction.

 Prosecutors have nearly absolute discretion to charge or dismiss criminal cases.
 There is concern, however, that these high-stakes judgements may suffer from explicit or implicit racial bias, as with many other such actions in the criminal justice system.

 Our analysis shows that the redaction algorithm is able to obscure race-related information close to the theoretical limit.
-For example, the redacted case files leak no more information about one’s race than one can infer from the alleged crime alone.
+For example, the redacted case files leak roughly the same amount of information about one’s race compared to what one can infer from the alleged crime alone.
 We are working to expand to other jurisdictions in California, with an eye toward a wider open-source release of our tool.

 A hypothetical example of our redaction algorithm obscuring information that could be used to infer an individual’s race.